Chopper1337/CSGO-Linux-Scripts/README.md

 Essentially just keeps trying to launch CSGO until it doesn't crash.

+1. Do `chmod +x GameLaunchLoop.sh` to make it executable.

+1. `./GameLaunchLoop.sh` to execute the script.

 This can be used as another workaround the issues from the GitHub links above but it's not for the impatient (Waiting is for Windows users*).

 * As is CSGO starting when you click the play button :////